-UHS has developed policies and procedures for compliance with HIPAA that are global; however, each facility will also have specific procedures that address the issues of confidentiality and security of patient information such as: 1.
-Computer workstation security
+UHS has developed policies and procedures for compliance with HIPAA that are global; however, each facility will also have specific procedures that address the issues of confidentiality and security of patient information such as:

 - 1. Computer workstation security

 - 2. Dissemination of information within NNMC and to outside entities

 - 3. Disposal of hard copy information

 - 4. Storage of hard copy and computer media